 To be eligible to register at the practice, you must live within the practice catchment area.

-You may print off a registration form and patient questionnaire, fill it in and bring it in with you to the practice.
-Please note these forms must be completed and added to the surgery’s records before any appointments can be booked.
+Or you may print off a registration form and patient questionnaire, fill it in and bring it in with you to the Practice.
+These forms must be completed and added to the surgery’s records before any appointments can be booked.
 Please note new patients will be required to bring in ID and proof of address when registering.

 All new patients are offered a health check with a member of the healthcare team to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.

 From the 1st of April 2015, the practice is required under the terms of the latest GP contract to allocate all patients a named accountable GP.

 This is purely an administrative exercise in order that patients can have a named responsible GP should they require them.